-Jenny Goak focuses her practice on trademark, copyright, and right of publicity law.
-She provides guidance and strategy for protecting and enforcing intellectual property rights, and resolves disputes globally for clients in the technology, entertainment, and retail sector.
+Jenny focuses her practice on trademark, copyright, and right of publicity law.
+She provides guidance and strategic advice for protecting and enforcing intellectual property rights worldwide and resolves disputes for clients across many sectors, including technology, entertainment, and retail.

 Insights View All